 A: My real passion over the past 10 years or so has been prevention of injuries in youth sports.
-I started noticing around the year 2000 that my examining rooms were being filled up with young kids - 13, 14, 15, 16 years of age - with what I call adult sports injuries.
+I started noticing around the year 2000 that my examining rooms were being filled up with young kids — 13, 14, 15, 16 years of age — with what I call adult sports injuries.
 So I got interested in trying to figure out what's going on with our young men and young women in youth sports.
-The real purpose of that book was try to reach parents and particularly grandparents to try to get their interest in prevention and to help them really understand the risk of their kids playing certain sports and playing year-round sports, because I knew from my clinical experience that parents had no clue that their kids had any real risk.
-They'd get hurt, all of a sudden it's, "Well, I didn't know they'd get hurt playing that sport" or "I didn't know that playing year-round baseball would create a problem with their elbow or their shoulder."
+The real purpose of that book was to try to reach parents and particularly grandparents, to try to get their interest in prevention and to help them really understand the risk of their kids playing certain sports and playing year-round sports, because I knew from my clinical experience that parents had no clue that their kids had any real risk.
+They'd get hurt, and all of a sudden it's, "Well, I didn't know they'd get hurt playing that sport" or "I didn't know that playing year-round baseball would create a problem with their elbow or their shoulder."

 Q: Why grandparents?

 A: I'm a grandparent now, and I can tell you I wasn't nearly as worried about my kids.
 I had six of them — four girls and two boys — who all played sports, and my last three girls were all cheerleaders, and they all got hurt.
 We didn't really realize the risk, even though I was a sports medicine doctor.
 I had to operate on one of my daughters who tore both of her ACLs cheerleading in high school.
 Young parents just don't have enough experience to be that worried about what their kids are doing.
 But I know from my own experience, I'm a lot more protective of my grandkids and what they're doing in every walk of their lives than I was with my kids.
 And grandparents seem to have more common sense as they get older, and maybe they can have some influence on their own kids as parents.